sarsamurmu/reboost/docs/hot-reload-api.md

 // to the `Reboost` object of global `self` object self.Reboost.reload = () => {
   // Do your things to reload the page
-}
+  // like asking the user if they want to reload the page or not }
 ```